inverno-io/inverno-mods/inverno-security/README.md

 SecurityContext<PersonIdentity, RoleBasedAccessController> securityContext = securityManager.authenticate(LoginCredentials.of("user", new RawPassword("password"))).block();
 ```

 A security manager shall always return a security context even in case of security errors.
-For instance it returns:
+For instance, it returns:

 - an **anonymous** security context when authenticating `null` credentials.
 An anonymous security context only expose an unauthenticated `Authentication` object with no cause.
-- an **denied** security context when authentication or identity or access controller resolutions failed with error.
+- a **denied** security context when authentication or identity or access controller resolutions failed with error.
-- an **granted** security context when authentication and identity and access controller resolutions were successful.
+- a **granted** security context when authentication and identity and access controller resolutions were successful.

 The following shows a proper way to handle a security context: